Why choose one of our Italian real estate lawyers

 - expertise in dealing with foreign powers of attorney.

-If you want to learn more about the Italian property law because you need an Italian real estate lawyer, contact us by e-mail or call at telephone number through our contact page.
+If you want to learn more about the Italian real estate law because you need an Italian property lawyer, contact us by e-mail or call at telephone number through our contact page.

-How do our Italian real estate lawyers act?
+How do our Italian real estate attorneys act?

 The first step of our real estate law attorneys is to check the legal status and owner details of the properties, with the assistance of a local notary.
 You must ensure the seller has the right to sell the property and no mortgages, third party rights or charges are outstanding.
 An Italian lawyer will arrange the necessary planning searches with the local authorities and land registry, and ultimately produce a written document of qualification.